-- 1. At least one empirical analyses.
-One non-empirical article can be included with committee approval. - 2.
-Manuscripts should be conceptually related (e.g., in content, theoretical orientation, etc.).
+1. At least one empirical analyses.
+One non-empirical article can be included with committee approval.

-Students completing a scholarly work not requiring empirical data are still expected to be familiar with the steps required for preregistration.
+2 Students completing a scholarly work not requiring empirical data are still expected to be familiar with the steps required for preregistration.
 In such cases, a pre-registration document for a project unrelated to the dissertation can be submitted with the dissertation; in such cases the pre-registered report is not required to be uploaded to the Open Science Framework.